lbormann/darts-extern/README.md

 *`--connection`*

-Host address to data-feeder (autodarts-caller).
+Host address to data-feeder (darts-caller).
 By Default this is 127.0.0.1:8079 (means your local ip-address / usually you do NOT need to change this)

 *`--browser_path`*